 This colony of good bacteria is what keeps your fish safe in between water changes.

 Without them, most fish keepers would have dangerous problems like ammonia and nitrite spikes (both highly poisonous to fish).

 Aerobic filtration (the kind that turns ammonia into nitrite and nitrite into nitrate) works best in a strong current, the kind produced by many commercial filters available on the market.

-The stronger the current, the more efficient it works.
+The stronger the current, the more efficiently it works.